113ll3/Ibmclouddocscli/index.md

 ## Next steps
 {: #next-steps}

 You're now ready to develop and deploy your first application!
-See [Creating and deploying apps by using the CLI](/docs/apps/create-deploy-cli.html#create-deploy-app-cli) for more information.
+For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli#create-deploy-app-cli).